Access to Student Information

 Is there any information that is public about students at a college

 Each college or university defines certain information about its students as "directory."
-Directory information is available to anyone and no student consent is required to release it.
+Directory data is available to anyone and no student consent is required to release it.
 However, students have the right to suppress their directory data so that it is treated as "private."
-For those students, school officials may not release their directory information without written consent or other legal authority.
-RCTC's definition of "directory" information can be found at the end of this document.** Note that it is subject to change.
+For those students, school officials may not release their directory data without written consent or other legal authority.
+RCTC's definition of "directory" data can be found at the end of this document.** Note that it is subject to change.

 Where can I go for further information on the privacy of student